Aadi-stack/Data-Engineering/notebooks/Data-quality-str/README.md

 ### Issues:

-* Missing values in fields like DEATHDATE, DRIVERS, and PASSPORT.
+* Missing values in fields like `DEATHDATE, DRIVERS, PASSPORT, PREFIX, SUFFIX, MAIDEN, MARITAL, GENDER and FIPS`.

-* Inconsistent formatting in columns like BIRTHPLACE and ADDRESS.
+* Inconsistent formatting in columns like `BIRTHPLACE and ADDRESS`.

-* Possible invalid or unrealistic INCOME or HEALTHCARE_EXPENSES.
+* Possible invalid or unrealistic `INCOME or HEALTHCARE_EXPENSES`.

-* Duplicate rows (if any).
+* Duplicate '`0`.

 ## 2. Encounters Dataset

 ### Issues:

-* Missing values in columns such as REASONCODE and REASON DESCRIPTION.
+* Missing values in columns such as` REASONCODE and REASON DESCRIPTION`.

-* Date inconsistencies in START and STOP.
+* Date inconsistencies in `START and STOP`.

 * Potential duplicate entries for the same encounter.

-* PAYER_COVERAGE and BASE_ENCOUNTER_COST might contain outliers.
+* `PAYER_COVERAGE and BASE_ENCOUNTER_COST` might contain outliers.

 ## 3. Medications Dataset

 ### Issues:

-* Missing values in REASONCODE, REASON DESCRIPTION.
+* Missing values in `REASONCODE, REASON DESCRIPTION`.

 * Unclear BASE_COST values (e.g., zeros or negative values).